tronicgr/AMC-AASD15A-Firmware/Latest_firmware/MEGA2560_chip/README.md

 Firmware files for AtMega2560 chip (256k).

-Firmware file link:
+-Firmware file link.

-AVRUBD utility to update the firmware link with settings for 2560 chip:
+-AVRUBD utility to update the firmware, with settings for 2560 chip.